reframejs/reframe/readme.md

 Each of our tools can be used individually and independently of each other.

 For a quick start, use our stack as it is.

-But
-if you need customization
+If you need customization
-you can replace our stack's tool.
+you can replace our stack's tools.
 For example,
 if your company is experienced with Vue, you can use our stack with Vue instead of React.

 In short,
-because our tools are independent of each other, you fully keep your freedom.
+our tools being independent of each other, you fully keep your freedom.

 &nbsp;